fclairamb/ftpserver/README.md

 ## History of the project

 I wanted to make a system which would accept files through FTP and redirect them to something else.
-Go seemed like the obvious choice and there seemed to be a lot of libraries available but it turns out it's not that simple.
+Go seemed like the obvious choice and there seemed to be a lot of libraries available but it turns out none of them were in a useable state.

 * [micahhausler/go-ftp](https://github.com/micahhausler/go-ftp) is a  minimalistic implementation
 * [shenfeng/ftpd.go](https://github.com/shenfeng/ftpd.go) is very basic and 4 years old.